If you are doing work on Mandatory Binding Arbitration issues, please email OPDI at email@example.com for additional guidance and information.

 Pre-dispute mandatory binding arbitration provisions in consumer and employee contracts should be prohibited.

-Policymakers should prohibit waivers of the right to bring or participate in a class action in consumer and employee contracts.
+Policymakers should prohibit waivers of the right to bring or participate in a class action A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. in consumer and employee contracts.

 Policymakers and the private sector should ensure that when mandatory binding arbitration is included in consumer contracts, its shortcomings are mitigated.